 FAQs

-The four documents that form the foundation of most estate plans are a will or revocable living trust, a durable financial power of attorney, a healthcare directive, and current beneficiary designations on all retirement accounts and insurance policies.
-Of these, the beneficiary designations are often the most overlooked and among the most consequential, since they control how significant assets pass regardless of what any other document says.
+The foundation of a modern estate plan is a properly funded revocable living trust, supported by a durable financial power of attorney, a healthcare directive, and current beneficiary designations on all retirement accounts and insurance policies.
+Of these supporting elements, the beneficiary designations are often the most overlooked and among the most consequential, since they control how significant assets pass regardless of what any other document says.
+The trust is what ties the plan together and keeps the entire estate out of probate.

-A life file should contain your key personal identification documents, copies of all estate planning documents with attorney contact information, a complete account inventory with institution names and account numbers, insurance policy information, real property details, contact information for your financial advisor and tax professional, a secure method for accessing important accounts, and any instructions or preferences about final arrangements.
+A life file should contain your key personal identification documents, copies of all estate planning documents including your revocable living trust with attorney contact information, a complete account inventory with institution names and account numbers noting which are titled in the trust, insurance policy information, real property details, contact information for your financial advisor and tax professional, a secure method for accessing important accounts, and any instructions or preferences about final arrangements.
 The goal is to give whoever needs to act on your behalf everything they need without having to search for it.

-Do a full review every three to five years at minimum, and immediately after any major life event including marriage, divorce, death of a named beneficiary, birth or adoption of a child, a significant change in your financial picture, a move to a different state, or changes in federal or state law that could affect your plan.
+Do a full review every three to five years at minimum, and immediately after any major life event including marriage, divorce, death of a named beneficiary or successor trustee, birth or adoption of a child, a significant change in your financial picture, a move to a different state, or changes in federal or state law that could affect your plan.
 Estate planning documents are not permanent.
 They reflect a moment in time, and your life changes.

-Owning real property in multiple states can mean your estate goes through the probate process in each state where property is held, which multiplies the time, cost, and complexity for your family.
-A revocable living trust that is properly funded with the out-of-state property can avoid this by passing the property outside of probate entirely.
-If you own property in multiple states, discuss this specifically with your estate planning attorney to make sure your plan accounts for it.
+Owning real property in multiple states can mean your estate goes through separate court proceedings in each state where property is held, which multiplies the time, cost, and complexity for your family.
+A revocable living trust that is properly funded with all out-of-state property avoids this entirely by passing the property outside of probate under one unified set of instructions.
+If you own property in multiple states, a living trust is typically the most effective structure.
+Discuss your specific situation with your estate planning attorney to make sure your plan accounts for it.

 For adult children, naming them as beneficiaries is generally straightforward.
 For minor children, naming them directly is typically not advisable.
 A child under 18 cannot legally receive retirement funds without court involvement, which often means a court-appointed guardian manages the money until the child reaches legal age.
-A better approach for minors is to establish a trust or use a custodial account under your state's Uniform Transfers to Minors Act, and then name the trust or custodian on the beneficiary form rather than the child directly.
+The recommended approach for minors is to name your revocable living trust as the beneficiary, so that funds are held and distributed under the trust's instructions with the protections you have built in.
+A custodial account under your state's Uniform Transfers to Minors Act can also work for smaller amounts, but a properly drafted trust offers more flexibility and control.

 Estate planning works best when your financial advisor, estate planning attorney, and CPA are communicating and working from the same picture of your goals and assets.
-Your advisor handles account titling, beneficiary coordination, and the financial structure.
-Your attorney prepares and maintains the legal documents.
+Your advisor handles account titling, beneficiary coordination, trust funding, and the financial structure.
+Your attorney prepares and maintains the legal documents, including your revocable living trust.
 Your CPA ensures the plan accounts for tax implications, both during your lifetime and at transfer.
 When these three are aligned, the plan holds together.
 When they are working in isolation, gaps appear between what the documents say and what the accounts actually do.

 Make Sure Your Plan Works in Real Life

 Make sure your estate plan actually works in real life.
-Review your documents, update beneficiaries, confirm account titling, and build a complete life file today.
+Review your trust, update beneficiaries, confirm account titling and trust funding, and build a complete life file today.
 If you want guidance, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We’ll help you align your estate, accounts, and beneficiaries so your family can access everything smoothly when it matters most.
+We’ll help you align your trust, accounts, and beneficiaries so your family can access everything smoothly when it matters most.